 The UN Sustainable Development Goals (SDGs) are ostensibly a vision.
 They’re a shared framework for a path to a better world.
 But who are they for?
 Development organizations, non-profits, other social enterprises?

 They can be leveraged in any of those contexts.
 And more.
-And yet, one such context which has been slow to invite the SDGs into their strategic planning and execution is the world of small- to medium-sized enterprises (SMEs).
+And yet, one such context has been slow to invite the SDGs into their strategic planning and execution in the world of small- to medium-sized enterprises (SMEs).

 Read More: How to get Social Impact Outcome Metrics

 From climate action to gender equality, the 17 SDGs proposed by the United Nations three years ago are a set of international objectives to help “achieve a better and more sustainable future for all.”